 Making an Simple Asymmetrical Beaded Necklace

 Make this eye-catching necklace yourself.
 It is a good craft even for a beginner.
-This is a guide about making a simple asymmetrical beaded necklace
+This is a page about making a simple asymmetrical beaded necklace

 I found these cute glass mushroom beads and decided to make a funky little necklace with them.
 This would make a great starter project for someone new to beading or for a child.